Introduction to Grey Literature

 Why include Grey Literature?

 Conference presentations, white papers, and theses can provide an important perspective that may be missing from formally published literature.
 Because of a publication bias toward positive results, journals and books are not as likely to include studies that have null results.
-Grey literature sources may also contain the newest thinking in a discipline.
+Grey literature sources may also contain the newest thinking and alternative viewpoints in a discipline.
 Not only can the formal publishing process be slow, but it can also be somewhat conservative.

 Many new ideas come to conferences long before they're published in journals.
 You will want to check the archives of any major conference in your discipline.